CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

    - Common error messages include:

-      ```text
+      ```bash
+      # Data pipeline
       Out of Memory (OOM)
       ```

       or

-      ```text
+      ```bash
+      # Inference
       RuntimeError: CUDA out of memory
       Killed: 9
       MemoryError
       ```

-2. **Reduce Memory Usage**:
+2. **Handle GPU Memory Constraints**:

-   - Simplify the input or reduce the input size (e.g., shorter protein sequence length).

-   - Enable the following setting to reduce GPU memory usage:
+   - Enable the following setting to optimize GPU memory usage:
      - `inference_enable_unified_memory`:
-      This allows the system to offload memory to CPU RAM when GPU memory is insufficient.
-It can help prevent OOM errors during inference.
-Set the value in the `af3-slurm-deployment.yaml` to `true` to enable:
+      This setting allows the system to use unified memory, enabling the GPU to access system (CPU) RAM when its own memory is insufficient.
+This can help reduce the likelihood of out-of-memory (OOM) errors during inference.
+To enable this feature, set the value to `true` in your `af3-slurm-deployment.yaml` file:

         ```json
         "inference_enable_unified_memory": true